 Hades means in Greek, “the place of the unseen.”
 No matter where you see it said in the New Testament, it still has the same meaning.
-For years it has been known as the “fiery torment,” of the Bible, yet still we still hear it from the pulpit and the streets.

 So it proves that we all must go through the unseen place, Hades.
 We all pass from the visible world to the invisible world.
 The association between death and hades is therefore a natural one.
 It is generally agreed both Sheol and Hades do not typically refer to the place of eternal punishment, but to the grave, the temporary abode of the dead, the underworld.

 I had been working on the meaning of hellfire and did not know where it was going to take me, but an article from the “BibleWay Online”answered the remainder of my issues.

 With that said, let’s look at what happens to us when we die.
 Warning!
 I use scriptures, Lol!